lcopsey74/CopseyL_DATA_4319/README.md

 This repository contains all projects created for my DATA 4319 - Statistical and Machine Learning class during the Spring 2021 semester.
 DATA 4319 is a senior level data science course taught by Dr. Randy Davila at the University of Houston - Downtown.
 ___
-Projects consist of supevised and unsupervised machine learning algorithms introduced during the course as well as additional topics.
+Projects consist of supervised and unsupervised machine learning algorithms introduced during the course as well as additional topics.

 Topics include:
 - Perceptron